SyedAffan10/Workout-Classification-Using-ResNet50/README.md

    - After video upload, the application promptly processes the video and displays the classification result based on the trained ResNet50 model.

 **Dataset:**
 - The exercise classification dataset used in this project will be provided in the repository.
-It contains images belonging to two distinct exercise categories.
+It contains images belonging to two distinct exercise categories that are barbell biceps curl and push up.
 - [Click on this to Download the Dataset](https://www.kaggle.com/datasets/hasyimabdillah/workoutexercises-images?select=barbell+biceps+curl)